isomerpages/mse/news/---speeches/_posts/2021-03-24-speech-at-official-opening-of-tes-b-plant.md

 description:
 ---

-#### Speech By Ms Grace Fu, Minister For Sustainability And The Environment, At The Packaging Partnership Programme Conference, On 24 March 2021
+#### Speech by Ms Grace Fu, Minister for Sustainability and the Environment, at the Packaging Partnership Programme Conference, on 24 March 2021

 Mr Terence Ng, Executive Chairman, TES